 Timothy P. Coughlin has been a director since August 2013.
 He has served as Chief Financial Officer of Neurocrine Biosciences, Inc., a biopharmaceutical company, since September 2006, where he previously served as Vice President, Controller.
+Since 2015, Mr. Coughlin has also served on the board of directors of Retrophin, Inc., a biotechnology company.
 Prior to joining Neurocrine in 2002, he was with Catholic Health Initiatives, a nationwide integrated healthcare delivery system, where he served as Vice President, Financial Services.
-Mr. Coughlin also served as a Senior Manager in the Health Sciences practice of Emst & Young LLP and its predecessors from 1989 to 1999.
+Mr. Coughlin also served as a Senior Manager in the Health Sciences practice of Ernst & Young LLP and its predecessors from 1989 to 1999.
 Mr. Coughlin holds a master's degree in international business from San Diego State University and a bachelor's degree in accounting from Temple University.
 Mr. Coughlin is a certified public accountant in both California and Pennsylvania.